 The Birth of Canada's Armed, Anti-Islamic 'Patriot' Group

 They call themselves the Three Percent.
-They’re armed, they say they’re ready for war on Canadian soil, and experts say they are dangerous.
+They’re armed, say they’re ready for war on Canadian soil, and experts say they are dangerous.

 Photos via Facebook.